antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-28-5-best-holiday-destinations-for-expats-in-thailand.md

 ###### **Photo ©** [**Bond Supanat on Pixabay**]

 Ayutthaya was once considered the most beautiful city in the world by European diplomats who visited it.
-Today, it&#8217;s one of the places to visit in Thailand for fans of history and those who appreciate culture and tradition.
+Today, it's one of the places to visit in Thailand for fans of history and those who appreciate culture and tradition.

 It has beautiful monasteries, towering statues, dilapidated temples, and many more archaeological sites.
 Some of the most alluring attractions include Wat Phra Sri Sanphet, Wat Yai Chai Mong khon, and Wat Mahathat, especially the famous Buddha head entwined within the roots of a tree.